Recreation Park (San Francisco)

+Recreation Grounds, Garfield Square

 Recreation Grounds, opened on November 26, 1868, and operated until May 1884, and was San Francisco's first professional enclosed ballpark.
 Located at the terminus of a railcar line in San Francisco's heavily Irish Mission District, at the present day Garfield Square.
 The ballpark was bordered by the streets Harrison, Twenty-Sixth, Folsom and Twenty-Fifth.
 The opening day ceremonies included the second game of the California baseball championship series between the Oakland Wide Awakes and the San Francisco Eagles, who won by the score of 37–23.
 The day's festivities included an operatic concert and footraces and were attended by a crowd of 4,000 people.
 Photo.

+Haight-Street Recreation Grounds

-Haight-Street Recreation Grounds 1886 -1895.
+Haight-Street Recreation Grounds 1886 –1895.
 Another recreation grounds existed in the Haight, with ownership transferred to J.B.
 Gilbert of the Central league on September 8, 1893. and was also referred to as Haight-Street Recreation Park located between Stanyan, Waller, Cole and Frederic Streets was closed in 1895.